Invertible Manifold Learning for Dimension Reduction: Experiment

 \subsection{Latent Space Interpolation}

-Since the first $L-1$ layers of \textit{i-ML-Enc} are nearly homeomorphism, we carry out linear interpolation experiments on the discrete data points in both the input space and the $(L-1)$-th layer latent space to approximate the intrinsic continuous manifold, and verify the latent results by its inverse process.
-A good low-dimensional representation of the manifold shall not only preserves the local properties, but also is flatter and denser with lower curvature.
+Since the first stage of \textit{i-ML-Enc} is nearly homeomorphism, we carry out linear interpolation experiments in both the input space and the $(L-1)$-th layer latent space to analyze the intrinsic continuous manifold and verify the latent results by its inverse process.
+A good low-dimensional representation of the manifold should not only preserve the local properties, but also be flatter (with lower curvature) than the high-dimensional input space.
 Thus, we expect that the local linear interpolation results in the latent space should be more reliable than in the input space.
-The complexity of data manifolds increases from USPS(256), MNIST(256), MNIST(784), KMNIST(784) to FMNIST(784), which is analyzed in \textbf{Appendix \ref{A_3.1}}.